Houari-ym/uniTy/README.md

 # Demo Class Project
-Using Django API's, class prep
+Using Django API's, class prep New student.